 Florida, too, has witnessed a growth in the awareness and use of solar panels among property owners.
 According to data from the first quarter of 2019, the state has installed 3,155.51 megawatts (MW) of solar energy, which is enough to power 380,128 homes.
 Legislators are pushing for 100% renewable energy across the state by 2050.

 With solar energy systems rising in popularity all over the state, installers, as well as local and federal bodies, are offering attractive schemes to woo buyers.
 Moreover, manufacturers have been working on more technologically advanced equipment that improves efficiency, which has been successful in reducing the cost of solar panels.
 Over the past few years, the prices of solar panels in Florida have decreased steadily, and fallen by around 34 percent.

 The exact price of solar panels for your Florida property will depend on various factors, like your county of residence, the size of your solar energy system, the installation company you have chosen, and the equipment used.
 According to recent data, the cost of installing a solar energy system in the state is around $3.56 per watt.
 An average system of 5000 watt (5 kW) size will cost you approximately $17,296, before claiming any tax credits or local incentives.

-This may sound like a huge investment at first, but the good news is that there are plenty of opportunities for saving on solar in 2020.
-If you are worried about the cost of installing a solar energy system on your property in Florida, there are several financial incentives available in 2021 that can help you out.
+This may sound like a huge investment at first, but the good news is that there are plenty of opportunities for saving on solar in 2022.
+If you are worried about the cost of installing a solar energy system on your property in Florida, there are several financial incentives still available that can help you out.